Low Income Energy Assistance Program opens Monday for W.Va. residents in need

-CHARLESTON — Applications for the Low Income Energy Assistance Program (LIEAP) will be accepted beginning Monday, Feb.
-10, and ending Feb.
+CHARLESTON — Applications for the Low Income Energy Assistance Program (LIEAP) are being accepted now until Feb.
 21, or until funds are exhausted.

 The federally funded program assists eligible state residents in paying home heating bills.